Geonovum/sospilot/docs/weatherstation.rst

 * data is sampled by the ``weewx`` daemon from the Davis Weather station
 * weewx stores `archive records` in a SQLite database
 * the `Stetl Sync` process reads the latest data from SQLite database
-* the `Stetl Sync` publishes these records unaltered to a PostgreSQL database
+* `Stetl Sync` publishes these records unaltered to a PostgreSQL database (table: ``measurements``)
-* several specialized PostgreSQL VIEWs will convert the raw archive data and JOIN data records with Station (location) info
+* several specialized PostgreSQL VIEWs will filter and convert the raw archive data and JOIN data records with the ``stations`` (location) table date
-* the PostgreSQL database (VIEWs) serve directly as WMS/WFS Layer datasources for GeoServer
+* the PostgreSQL database (VIEWs) serve directly as data sources for GeoServer WMS/WFS Layers
 * GeoServer will also provide a WMS-Dimension (-Time) service using the record timestamp column
-* the `Stetl SOS` process reads data from PostgreSQL and transforms this data to SOS-T requests, POSTing these via SOS-T to the 552 North SOS
+* the `Stetl SOS` process reads data from PostgreSQL and transforms this data to SOS-T requests, POSTing these via SOS-T to the 52North SOS
 * ``weewx`` also creates and publishes weather data reports in HTML to be serverd by an Apache server
 * in addition ``weewx`` may publish weather data to various weather community services like `Weather Underground <http://www.wunderground.com>`_ (optional)

-The components are divided over two server machines.
+The above components are divided over two server machines.

 * the Raspberry Pi: ``weewx`` and  `Stetl Sync`
 * the Ubuntu Linux VPS: GeoServer, SOS server and Apache server plus the PostgreSQL/PostGIS database and the `Stetl SOS` ETL

 Connections between the RPi and the VPS are via SSH.
 An SSH tunnel (``SSHTun``) is maintained to provide a secure connection to the PostgreSQL server on the VPS.
 This way the PostgreSQL server is never exposed directly via internet.
 Each of these components are elaborated further below.

 Sources for this architecture can be found in GitHub.